-In addition, a 2016 study on wound healing in rats found that aloe vera reduced inflammation, promoted healing, and decreased the size of scar tissue.
+In addition, a on wound healing in rats found that aloe vera reduced inflammation, promoted healing, and decreased the size of scar tissue.

 Green tea has antioxidant and anti-inflammatory properties that may promote wound healing.
-A recent study of green tea extract mixed into an ointment found that it reduced wound pain and promoted better, faster healing.
+A of green tea extract mixed into an ointment found that it reduced wound pain and promoted better, faster healing.

 You can mix green tea extract with a carrier oil, such as coconut or almond oil, and apply it directly to your blister.
 You can also brew some green tea.
 Place the tea bag on your blister after running it under cold water.

 Tea tree oil

 Tea tree oil has antibacterial and anti-inflammatory properties that may help reduce the risk of infection and speed up heeling. have shown the powerful antibacterial effects of tea tree oil, even on surgical wounds.

 You can mix tea tree oil with a carrier oil and apply it directly to the skin.
 You can also dilute tea tree oil with water and use it as an antibacterial wash.

 You can mix eucalyptus oil with any carrier oil, but a suggests that mixing it with olive oil may actually enhance its wound-healing properties.
 Mix a few drops of eucalyptus oil into 1 teaspoon of olive oil.
 You can apply this directly to your blister or dilute it more with 1 tablespoon of cocoa butter.